 SAAS (software as a service)

-Selling Services (providing a service to consumer)
+Selling Services (providing a service to consumers)

 Students get definitions and identify examples of each to cement understanding.
 10min